aws-solutions/amazon-marketing-cloud-uploader-from-aws/README.md

-# Important

-This solution will retire in October 2025.
-Deployments (via CloudFormation or GitHub) will remain operational, but customers will assume responsibility for maintenance and API-related updates after support ends.

-We encourage customers to explore using [Amazon Ads Data Manager Console and APIs](https://advertising.amazon.com/API/docs/en-us/adm/1_ads-data-manager-console-overview) for uploading their ads data to Amazon Ads and Amazon Marketing Cloud.
+#### **IMPORTANT: This AWS Solution has been retired.
+Customers assume responsibility for maintenance and API-related updates.
+The functionality provided by this solution has been superseded by functionality in [Amazon Ads Data Manager Console and APIs](https://advertising.amazon.com/API/docs/en-us/adm/1_ads-data-manager-console-overview).
+We encourage you to explore this solution for uploading data to Amazon Ads and Amazon Marketing Cloud.**

 # Amazon Marketing Cloud (AMC) Uploader from AWS